A Recovery Model

 Emotional & Psychological Wellbeing

-Counselling is available to all residents and it is carried out by professional counsellors who must have at least five years’ post–graduation experience, be a member of an endorsed counselling association, and undergo the required clinical supervision themselves.
+Counselling is available to all residents and it is carried out by professional counsellors who must have appropriate experience, be a member of an endorsed counselling association, and undergo the required clinical supervision themselves.

 Group therapy sessions are held weekly by highly trained clinical services staff.
 Topics explored include understanding boundaries, co-dependency, understanding anger, psycho-educational topics, understanding addiction and the addiction cycle, understanding complex trauma and its effects on the adult person and many more.